milenmk/simple-password-manager/CONTRIBUTING.md

 In uppercase.

-The keyword can be ommitted if your commit does not fit in any of the following categories:
+The keyword can be omitted if your commit does not fit in any of the following categories:

 - Fix/FIX: for a bug fix
-- New/NEW: for an unreferenced new feature (Opening a feature request and using close is prefered)
+- New/NEW: for an unreferenced new feature (Opening a feature request and using close is preferred)
 - Close/CLOSE: for closing a referenced feature request

-#### Issuenum
+#### Issue number

 If your commit fixes a referenced bug or feature request.